Dave Hughes: Personal life

-He married Holly Ife, a reporter with the Herald Sun, on 31 December 2006.
+He met Holly Ife, a reporter with the Herald Sun, in 2002, and married her on 31 December 2006.
 They have three children together.

+Hughes has haemochromatosis.
 He gave up drinking alcohol when he was 22 after deciding that it had become a bad influence in his life.
 Hughes is a vegan.

-Hughes is a keen supporter of the Carlton football team in the AFL and even asked the Dalai Lama to bless Carlton: after doing so, the Dalai Lama commented: "It probably won't do much, and it didn't."
+Hughes is a keen supporter of the Carlton football team in the AFL and even asked the Dalai Lama to bless Carlton; after doing so, the Dalai Lama commented: "It probably won't do much", and it didn't.